Driver Killed After Car Strikes Palm Tree and Catches Fire at Nassau County Intersection

 What Happened

-According to the FHP, the sedan was traveling westbound on Sadler Road at a high rate of speed when the driver lost control and left the roadway.
-The vehicle then struck a palm tree, and the car subsequently caught fire with the driver trapped inside.
-The driver was unable to exit the vehicle and was pronounced dead at the scene.
+FHP investigators reported that the sedan was traveling westbound on Sadler Road at a high rate of speed when the driver lost control of the vehicle.
+The car left the roadway, struck a palm tree, and subsequently caught fire.
+The driver, who had not been identified as of the release of the report, was unable to exit the vehicle and was pronounced dead at the scene, according to News4JAX.

 Location & Road Context